robust-opt-cpp/ROCPP/README.md

 cmake -DBUILD_PYTHON=ON -DSOLVER=SCIP ..
 # or use the follwoing line to choose Gurobi as the solver and also specify the path to Gurobi
 cmake -DBUILD_PYTHON=ON -DGUROBI_DIR=/path/to/gurobi ..
-msbuild ROPY.sln
+msbuild ROPy.sln
 ```

-For Windows user, if there is a `/bigobj` issue, please follow the instruction [here](https://docs.microsoft.com/en-us/cpp/build/reference/bigobj-increase-number-of-sections-in-dot-obj-file?view=msvc-170) and redo the `msbuild ROPY.sln` step.
-A library `ROPY.python-version.so` will be created and put in the folder `lib`.
-To use the library, we need to put it in the same directory of python files and add a line `from ROPY import *` at the top of the file.
+For Windows user, if there is a `/bigobj` issue, please follow the instruction [here](https://docs.microsoft.com/en-us/cpp/build/reference/bigobj-increase-number-of-sections-in-dot-obj-file?view=msvc-170) and redo the `msbuild ROPy.sln` step.
+A library `ROPy.python-version.so` will be created and put in the folder `lib`.
+To use the library, we need to put it in the same directory of python files and add a line `from ROPy import *` at the top of the file.
 See more examples in the `scripts/examples_py` folder.

 ## Replicating
 To get the same results, run the RSFC, PB, and BB examples following the instructions above.